-Catherine Varner is a Toronto emergency physician, clinical epidemiologist and freelance journalist.
+Catherine Varner is a Toronto emergency physician, clinician scientist and freelance journalist.
 She is on the deputy editorial team at Healthy Debate.

 Large, in-person medical conferences can be risky in the Omicron era.
 Yet, proponents say these risks can be mitigated, and resuming in-person learning and networking are necessary to advance medicine and support a profession at its breaking point.